 - Manava Beach Resort & Spa Moorea

-While Moorea does have some incredible resort options, Bora Bora definitely wins when it comes to the resort choices.
-There are overwhelmingly more 4-5* resort options on Bora Bora.
+While Moorea does have some incredible resort options, Bora Bora definitely wins when it comes to the best hotel choices.
+There are overwhelmingly more 4- and 5-star resort options on Bora Bora.
 Some are on the main land, but most are on the motus that make up the outer part of Bora Bora, which gives them an extra ounce of paradise.

 - Four Seasons Resort Bora Bora

 - InterContinental Bora Bora Resort & Thalasso Spa

 - The St. Regis Bora Bora Resort

 - Conrad Bora Bora Nui